stat6250-s17/course-questions-wiki/week-04/README.md

 - Question (aoneill2-stat6250): What is the primary difference between specifying variables with the var statement and the class statement?
 - *Question* (yren10−stat6250): Is there another statement can limits a PROC MEANS analysis to the variables Boarded, Transfer, and Dep?
 - Question (meisenbach-stat6250): In a PROC MEANS statement, is the order of the variables significant?
+- *Question* (lwang30-stat6250) : What would the output be if the variables specified in *proc means* have both numeric and character types ?

 [Course Textbook Chapter 8, Problem 4]